-The teams that are selected to present as finalists for the competition shall prepare an electronic presentation as a minimum.
-Presentation format information and limitations of the presentation facility will be provided at the time of finalist notification.
+Each finalist team shall prepare an electronic presentation per the Addendum schedule.
+Presentation format information and limitations of the presentation facility will be provided.

 Prior to the beginning of the first team presentation, all teams shall submit a USB drive containing a final copy of their electronic presentation.
 Teams will not be allowed to edit their presentations after the USB drive is submitted.